capi-workgroup/problems/capi_problems.rst

 contentious topic of discussion.
 Several proposals have been put forwards for improvements, redesign or replacement of the C API, representing deep analyses of the problems.
 At the 2023 Language Summit, three back-to-back sessions were devoted to various aspects of the C API.
+There is general agreement that a new C API design can remedy problems that the C API has accumulated over the last 30 years, while updating it for use cases that it was not designed for.
-The conclusion of the discussions there was that we don't have a common understanding of the problems we are trying to solve.
+However, there was a sense that we are trying to discuss solutions without a clear understanding of the problems that we are trying to solve.
 It was decided that we need to agree on the current problems with the C API, before we are able to evaluate any of the proposed solutions.
 This document aims to do just that, by summarizing the contributions that various people submitted to the
 [`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__]
 repository on GitHub in the aftermath of the language summit.